AnimaTed6422/Type-For-Me/README.md

 # Type-For-Me
 An Automatic typing Python Script For Typing Quickly, And showing off to your peers!

+It is developed with windows in mind.
+Please be mindful of that.

 Just Make Sure to run `pip install keyboard` before running!